emacsmirror/csv2ledger/README.md

 restaurant    Expenses:Leisure:Restaurant
 ```

-The first column contains the match strings, the second column the ledger account.
-There can be multiple match strings associated with one account, as shown in the example.
-With this file set up, you should point the option `c2l-account-matchers-file` to it so that the matchers can be used to determine the target account.

-What happens is that Emacs looks at the data for a transaction and check if one of the matchers is present in it.
-This is simple substring matching: if the string `"lidl"` is in the transaction, the target account is set to Expenses:Groceries.

-By default, `csv2ledger` only checks the `payee` and `description` fields in the CSV file for matches, but this can be configured with the option `c2l-title-match-fields`.
-I personally set this option to the following value:
+Set the option `c2l-account-matchers-file` to point to this file.
+With this setup, if the payee or description (or any other field you configure) of a transaction contains the string `"aldi"`, `Expenses:Groceries` is taken as the balancing account.
+There can be more than one matcher for one account: in the example, both `"aldi"` and `"lidl"` link to the account `Expenses:Groceries`.

+The matchers are simple substrings, not regular expressions.
+I have not found the need to use regular expressions for account matching, and prefer the simplicity of not having to worry about the special meaning of certain characters in them.
+But if you prefer, you can use regular expressions for account matching.
+To do this, set the variable `c2l-account-regexps` to an alist mapping regular expressions to accounts:

 ```
-(setq c2l-title-match-fields '(description payee sender type))
+(("\\(?:aldi\\|lidl\\)" .
+"Expenses:Groceries")
+ ("\\(?:restaurant\\)" .
+"Expenses:Leasure:Restaurant"))
 ```

-This means that the `description` field is checked first, then the `payee`, then the `sender` and lastly the `type` field.
-The `type` field is not part of the default setup, but it is listed in the CSV files I get from my bank and it indicates whether the transaction was a bank transfer, an ATM withdrawal, a card payment at a store, etc. I have a matcher that captures ATM withdrawals that sets the target account to `Assets:Cash`.

-Note that this is the *only* reason for including the `type` field in `c2l-csv-columns` above: I use its value to help determine the target account.
-As mentioned, the `type` field is not included in the ledger entry.
+`c2l-account-regexps` is not a customisable option, because normally the variable is set based on the contents of the account matchers file.
+If it is already set to a value the first time a conversion function is called, `csv2ledger` will not overwrite it.

+When `c2l-account-regexes` is compiled from the account matchers file, each account has only one entry in the alist, but this is not a requirement.
+You can have multiple regexes pointing to the same account.
+Note that if you have multiple regexes matching a transaction the first regex that matches wins out.

+By default, only the `payee` and `description` fields are compared against the account matchers.
+This can be configured with the option `c2l-target-match-fields`.
+Its default value is `(payee description)`, but you can add other fields to it.
+In fact, I set it to the value `(description payee sender type)`.

+Two things are of note here: first, the order of this list determines the order in which the fields get checked.
+I prefer for the `description` field to be checked first, because it tends to contain more information than the `payee` field.
+Second, I added the `type` field to the list. `csv2ledger` does not do anything with this field, but I included it in the list of fields to extract from the CSV file and I use it here to match the target account.
+Specifically, I use it to capture ATM withdrawals and set the target account to `Assets:Cash`.

 ## Modifying field values ##

+TODO

 Depending on the format of your CSV file, it may also be necessary to set the variable `c2l-field-parse-functions`.
 This is a list mapping fields to functions that take the field's value and convert it to something else.
 For example, my CSV files provide the date in the format `DD.MM.YYYY`, but ledger expects them to be in the format `YYYY-MM-DD`. `csv2ledger` comes with a function that performs this conversion, `c2l-convert-little-endian-to-iso8601-date`.
 I therefore set `c2l-field-parse-functions` like this: